-This is a free service which can help members with personal and family financial matters and make sure the member is getting all their Government entitlements.
+This is a free service which can help members with personal and family financial matters and make sure the member is getting all the Government benefits they are entitled to.
 The service can be accessed over the phone or face-to-face.
-Members can find out more information at www.humanservices.gov.au or call 132 300 to make an appointment.
+Members can find out more information on the Services Australia website or call 132 300 to make an appointment.

-Financial counsellors help people in serious financial difficulty.
-It’s a free service that can help a member manage their immediate crisis and develop strategies to help prevent future problems.
-This can assist someone in financial difficulty remain independent and take back control of their financial affairs.
-You can help the member find a financial counsellor in their area at www.financialcounsellingaustralia.org.au.
+Financial counsellors provide a free service to help people experiencing financial difficulty.
+It can help a member manage their immediate crisis and develop strategies to help prevent future problems.
+They are able to advocate for the member and assist them to take back control of their financial affairs.

-Financial advisers can help members set and achieve financial goals, choose investments and manage their money.
-They charge fees for their services.
+Financial advisers help people set and achieve financial goals, choose investments, and manage their money, for a fee.

 Advisers often charge fees based on a percentage of assets under management, which can lead to conflicted advice.
-ADF Consumer administers the ADF financial advice referral program, which is a list of financial advisers that have made an undertaking to Defence that they operate on a genuine fee-for-service basis, free from commissions and conflicts.
+The ADF Consumer Centre administers the ADF financial advice referral program, which provides a list of financial advisers that have made an undertaking to Defence that they will operate on a genuine fee-for-service basis, free from remuneration-based conflicts of interest.

-This list is not in any way a recommendation or endorsement of the advisers on this list, and members need to be aware that any relationship is between them and the adviser, and is a strictly private relationship that Defence is not a party to.
+The list is not a recommendation or endorsement of the advisers, and members need to be aware that any relationship is between them and the adviser is a strictly private relationship that Defence is not a party to.

-Before choosing an adviser, suggest the member make sure the adviser is qualified to give the kind of advice they’re after and have experience in dealing with people in similar circumstances.
-They should understand and agree the scope of the advice and the fees before proceeding, these should be outlined in an Engagement Letter.
+Before choosing an adviser, make sure the adviser is qualified to give the kind of advice the client is after and has experience in dealing with people in similar circumstances.
+They should understand and agree the scope of the advice and the fees before proceeding, these should be outlined in a letter of engagement.

 Every Defence member should have a valid will.
 This is a legal document that dictates how their assets are to be distributed when they die.

-It’s important that members understand the implications of granting someone a POA, it’s a significant amount of power and responsibility to hand someone, so it should only be given to someone they really trust.
+Powers of attorney (POA) on the other hand are something they should consider carefully before granting.
+It’s important that members understand the implications of granting someone a POA, it’s a significant amount of power and responsibility to hand someone, so it should only be given to someone who is trustworthy and mature.